sjanel/coincenter/README.md

 coincenter --trade 0.5btc-eur,kraken --trade-sim --trade-strategy adapt --trade-emergency 2s --trade-timeout 15s
 ```

+## Multi Trade

+If you want to trade coin *AAA* into *CCC* but exchange does not have a *AAA-CCC* market and have *AAA-BBB* and *BBB-CCC*, then it's possible with a multi trade by changing `--trade` into `--multitrade`.
+Options are the same than for a simple trade. `coincenter` starts by evaluating the shortest conversion path to reach *CCC* from *AAA* and then applies the single trades in the correct order to its final goal.

 ### Trade simulation

-Some exchanges (Kraken and Binance for instance) allow to actually query their REST API in simulation mode to validate the query and not perform the trade.
-It is possible to do this with `coincenter` thanks to `--trade-sim` option.
+Some exchanges (**Kraken** and **Binance** for instance) allow to actually query their REST API in simulation mode to validate the query and not perform the trade.
+It is possible to do this with `--trade-sim` option.
 For exchanges which do not support this validation mode, `coincenter` will simply directly finish the trade entirely (taking fees into account) ignoring the trade strategy.

 ## Check markets order book